hworku24/munibond-validator/README.md

 A data quality validation project for structured datasets.
 Point it at a CSV, get back a detailed report of every issue, row by row, column by column, ranked by severity.

-I built this after spending too many hours debugging analytics pipelines that broke because of data issues that upstream: truncated identifiers, formatting, downstream and semantic validation.
+I built this to facilitate analytic pipelines that broke because of data issues that upstream: truncated identifiers, formatting, downstream and semantic validation.

 The architecture is extensible: each validator is a standalone function that takes a DataFrame and returns a list of typed issues.
 Adding a new check is just writing a function and dropping it into the registry.